ddttom/doc2web/docs/prd.md

 - Images should be properly extracted and referenced
 - Unicode and international character support
 - Hierarchical lists should maintain proper nesting and numbering
+- TOC elements should be properly styled with appropriate leader lines and formatting

 ## 4. Technical Specifications